lisa-lumos/SQL/1-basics.md

 - DML: Data Manipulation Language
   - Used to insert, delete or update data in the database

-Query: requests made to the DBMS for specific information.
+Query: Requests made to the DBMS for specific information.

 Primary key: A special relational database table column (or combination of columns) designated to uniquely identify each table record.

 Foreign key: A column or group of columns in a relational database table that provides a link between data in two tables.
 A table can have multiple foreign keys that refer to different tables respectively.

 Composite key: A candidate key that consists of two or more columns that together uniquely identify a row.

+ER: Entity relationship.

 ## Common datatypes in MySQL